awsdocs/amazon-eks-user-guide/doc_source/ebs-sample-app.md

    [...]
    ```

-1. After you're done, delete the resources for this sample application\.
+1. After you’re done, delete the resources for this sample application\.

    ```
    kubectl delete -f manifests/